rackerlabs/technical-blog/_posts/2019-06-19-Microsoft-SQL-Server-database-compatibility-levels.md

 ### Default and supported compatibility levels

-The following table shows SQL Server versions with their default compatibility and a list of supported compatibility levels.
+The following table shows SQL Server versions with their default compatibility and a list of supported compatibility levels:

 ![]({% asset_path 2019-06-19-Microsoft-SQL-Server-database-compatibility-levels/Picture2.png %})